bahrus/pdpu/README.md

 3)  You can  specify multiple properties that need setting on the same element, more compactly (tested).
 4)  You can observe attribute changes, in lieu of listening for an event (untested).
 5)  You can debug the event handler by adding attribute "debug" (tested)
+6)  You can copy all properties of the source to the target if you specify to="{.:.}" (tested)

-p-d, p-u and p-d-x, when combined into a single file, totals ~2.7KB minified and gzipped.
+p-d, p-u and p-d-x, when combined into a single file, totals ~2.8KB minified and gzipped.